The Industries Being Transformed by AI

 Improbable builds software that empowers users to create extremely complex simulations.
-When it comes to video games, this helps developers build massive online worlds for players to explore.
+When it comes to video games, help developers build massive online worlds for players to explore.
 Perhaps more important is that the software can also be used to simulate scientific experiments and real-world policy questions.
 For example, a government agency could use Improbable’s technology to see how the introduction of autonomous cars would affect an entire city.
 These exciting applications are one of the reasons the firm has received more than $500 million in venture capital funding.

 Arctic Shores is a Manchester-based startup that makes custom mobile games that companies can use to evaluate prospective employees.
-As a job applicant plays one of Arctic Shores’ games, its software records more than 3,000 behavioral data points based on the user’s choices.
+As a job applicant plays one of Arctic Shores’ games, its software records more than 3,000 behavioural data points based on the user’s choices.
 The firm then uses machine learning to deduce meaningful insights about the applicant’s psychological profile.
 Arctic Shores’ clients include Xerox, Citi, and BBC Worldwide.

-AI is revolutionizing healthcare by empowering doctors and hospitals to deliver better care, to more patients, and with greater speed.
+AI is revolutionizing healthcare by empowering doctors and hospitals to deliver better care to more patients and with greater speed.

 Internet of Things

 The Internet of Things is a network of internet-connected sensors that communicate with one another, allowing us to understand and optimize the physical world.
-This produces an incredible amount of data, AI is what allows us to leverage this information to actually create superior products and make the world a better place.
+This produces an incredible amount of data, AI is what allows us to leverage this information to create superior products and make the world a better place.